marcusbandit/easy-tellraw/README.md

   - Use the target selector to switch the command target dynamically.
   - Buttons: Import Tellraw Command (with JSON syntax highlighting), Copy Tellraw Command, Reset Tellraw.
 - **Graph tab**
-  - When a dialogue file is imported, the enhanced conversation graph (`EnhancedConversationGraph`) is shown.
+  - The enhanced conversation graph (`EnhancedConversationGraph`) is used for visualization.
-  - Without a dialogue file, a segment-based graph editor (`GraphEditor`) is available.

 ### Dialogue Format